Best Of17 min read

 • Fractional shares through Fidelity Stocks by the Slice (starting at $1)

-• Excellent Roth IRA setup for students
+• Straightforward Roth IRA setup

-• Youth Account available for 13-17 year olds
+• Youth Account for ages 13-17

 • Fidelity Go robo-advisor (free under $25,000)